magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37916-paypal-payment-advance-not-returning-to-confirmation-page.md

 <ins>Expected results</ins>:

-After the payment is processed (and no payment error is recorded), you are redirected to the Order Confirmation page.
+After the payment is processed and the payment is successful, you are redirected to the Order Confirmation page.

 <ins>Actual results</ins>: